 By now we were getting dizzying views down into the Dart gorge, with the occasional glimpse of rapids.

-Having regained the reservoir, the second loop of our figure-of-eight walk took us along the stone-edged track above Venford Brook and through White Wood, another place with its own eerie atmosphere.
-It's reputed to be the haunt of pixies, and what with the moss-draped stones and trees sprouting ferns, it's easy to see why.
+Back at the reservoir, the second loop of our figure-of-eight walk took us along the stone-edged track above Venford Brook and through White Wood.
+It's reputed to be the haunt of pixies, and with moss-draped stones and trees sprouting ferns, it's easy to see why.

 The cobwebs were spangled with ten carat raindrops.